 My eleven-year-old taught me how to make homemade corn tortillas and they were outstanding.
 My son appreciates good food, he always has actually, with the exception of sweet potatoes.
 As a baby, he loved most flavors and textures.
 By age five it was clear I had a fish and vegetable lover on my hands and he would gladly gobble up smoked salmon with a side of cucumber.
 A dream come true for a parent.
-Tortillas, flour or corn, were also something he loved and would request that over other breads often.
+Tortillas, flour, or corn, were also something he loved, and would request that over other breads often.

 My son is also a talker (something else I’m thankful for).
-Even as a fifth-grader, he reliably comes home and reports about his day; the good, the bad, the unusual and the extraordinary.
+Even as a fifth-grader, he reliably comes home and reports about his day; the good, the bad, the unusual, and the extraordinary.
 Typical things I hear about are interesting facts he learned in class, what he played during recess, who got in trouble in class for not listening or who was the last man standing in kickball.
 But recently my son came home talking about his new Spanish teacher, Mr. Ybarrola.
 Mr. Ybarrola was a teacher who (according to my son) taught “differently” than most other teachers–one who taught through immersion.
 My son was hooked from the beginning.

-Right before Christmas Mr. Ybarrola decided to teach his class how to make fresh tortillas.
+Right before Christmas, Mr. Ybarrola decided to teach his class how to make fresh tortillas.
 He provided history and step-by-step instructions on authentic corn tortilla making.
 That day my son came home with lots to say about Spanish class and the making of these incredible tortillas.
 He and I agreed we needed to blog about it and he would show me how to make them.

 I ordered my tortilla press and picked up some masa harina, I was ready.
-Saturday morning came and my son was up early and agreeable about helping me make breakfast; we decided homemade tortillas was going to be a part of that.
-I watched as my son slowly and patiently mixed of the masa and water, gently formed the dough into perfect little balls, placed them gingerly into the tortilla press between two pieces of plastic (like he was shown to do at school) and gently applied just enough pressure to the press to flatten them to the desired thickness (by far the hardest part about making tortillas).
+Saturday morning came and my son was up early and agreeable about helping me make breakfast; we decided homemade tortillas were going to be a part of that.
+I watched as my son slowly and patiently mixed the masa and water, gently formed the dough into perfect little balls, placed them gingerly into the tortilla press between two pieces of plastic (like he was shown to do at school), and gently applied just enough pressure to the press to flatten them to the desired thickness (by far the hardest part about making tortillas).

-Next, I watched as he heated a small cast iron pan with a little bit of oil and carefully cooked the tortillas one-by-one.
+Next, I watched as he heated a small cast iron pan with a little bit of oil and carefully cooked the tortillas one by one.
 He stacked the tortillas high on a plate like a badge of accomplishment.
 I tried one, they were fantastic.
-They were simple, earthy and absolutely delicious.
+They were simple, earthy, and absolutely delicious.
 But breakfast was not done just yet.

 I reached out to my son’s teacher when I was working on this post to thank him for what he taught my son and for going the extra mile in his teaching approach.
-Below is a brief blurb on the history on tortillas Mr. Ybarrola was also kind enough to share with me:
+Below is a brief blurb on the history of tortillas Mr. Ybarrola was also kind enough to share with me:

 “Corn tortillas have been a staple in Mexican and Mesoamerican culture since pre-Columbian times.
 But they only exist because of a process developed by the Mayans thousands of years ago called nixtamalization.
 The Mayans discovered that soaking dried corn in an alkaline solution of water and lime (calcium hydroxide) softens the corn and significantly enriches its nutritional value.
 It can then be ground into soft masa to make tortillas.
 Corn tortillas are still eaten daily with all meals in Mexico and much of Central America and are the basis of traditional dishes such as tacos, tostadas, enchiladas, chilaquiles, and more.“